What to Expect on a Desert Trip

 Bear Witness

 Whether or not migrants are encountered, it is important for Samaritans to be in the desert.
 Our job is to constantly observe our surroundings, looking for people and for items abandoned in the desert.
 If we find someone suffering, we offer him/her water, food, clean socks or first aid.
 If we find someone, it is usually because he/she is giving up or is in need of serious medical attention and may want us to call Border Patrol.
+We will discuss options with people we encounter in an unhurried manner.
 If we find identification papers, we notify the consulate.
-If we find a person who has died (Recovered Human Remains, RHR), we notify Pima County Sheriff to do a recovery operation.
+If we find a person who has died, we notify the appropriate county sheriff's department.

-We make a point to converse with others whom we encounter on our trips: Border Patrol, Fish and Wildlife officers, contract bus drivers who transport apprehended migrants, ranchers, hunters, birders, militia and other humanitarian aid groups.
+We make a point to converse with others whom we encounter on our trips: Border Patrol, Fish and Wildlife officers, contractors, ranchers, hunters, birders, militia and other humanitarian aid groups volunteers.
 These people have a range of political views; we are respectful to all.
+You are expected to follow the lead of the trip leader.

 Day Before The Trip

 The driver should call you to let you know where to meet and what time to meet.
-Prepare your personal supplies.
-Bring a backpack with sunscreen, lunch/snack and water for yourself.
+Prepare as for any desert trip with a backpack, sunscreen, lunch/snacks and water for yourself.
 Wear long pants, a hat, walking or hiking shoes and another layer, such as a long-sleeve shirt, sweatshirt or windbreaker.
+Clothes with Samaritan insignia are encouraged.

 Trip Members

-Most trips have a driver, a Spanish speaker, someone with medical experience and another rider.
-Drivers have experience in safely driving a 4-wheel vehicle through what is sometimes rugged terrain; they know how to use GPS and SPOT emergency equipment; they are usually the ones who are experienced at interacting with migrants, Border Patrol and others.
+Trips have a trip leader, who is probably the driver, a Spanish speaker, someone with medical experience and another rider.
+Drivers have experience in safely driving a 4WD vehicle through rugged terrain; they know how to use map apps, satellite phones, GPS and SPOT emergency equipment; they are usually the ones who are experienced at interacting with migrants, Border Patrol and others.

 Physical Requirements

-Some Desert Searches require walking; many do not.
-Water Drop Trips usually require the ability to carry one gallon of water up to 1/4 mile.
+Some Desert Searches require walking; many do not with the exception of Water Drop Trips.
+Water Drop Trips usually require the ability to carry 1-2 gallons of water up to 1/4 mile.
 Discuss this with the driver ahead of time if you have any physical concerns.
 Trip requirements do vary.

 Supplies On Board